Ensure that you have Android SDK Version to 11.4.00 and iOS SDK Version to 7.1.00

 While creating an In-app campaign on MoEngage, you may see up to 3 different warnings as shown below -

-Below table lists these warnings and the resolution for those -
+The following table describes the warnings and the resolution

 |Click tracking is not implemented in your template.
 You will not be able to see any clicks for this campaign in your campaign stats.||You will not be able to see clicks in your campaign analytics on MoEngage.||Please include the JS Bridge method - MoEngage.trackClicks() as required.|

 |Some of the uploaded assets are not referenced in your template.||This message indicates that you have uploaded a few assets but have not used some of those assets in your template.||Clicks on View Uploaded Assets and ensure that you are not missing out on referencing any required asset in your template.|